Unique Pump System, Kailash Industrial Complex, Vikhroli West

 |---|---|---|

-| Design | Two identical gears side by side, rotating into each other | One internal gear (rotor) drives an external idler gear; crescent seal separates ports |
+| Design | Two identical gears side by side | Internal rotor with external idler gear and crescent seal |

-| Pressure Capability | Higher pressures (up to 70 kg/cm²) | Moderate to high pressures (typically up to 40–50 kg/cm²) |
+| Pressure Capability | Higher pressures (up to 70 kg/cm²) | Moderate to high (typically 40–50 kg/cm²) |

-| Viscosity Range | Suitable for low to medium viscosity | Excellent for high viscosity (up to 100,000 CST) |
+| Viscosity Range | Low to medium viscosity | Excellent for high viscosity (up to 100,000 CST) |

-| Temperature Tolerance | Standard temperature range | Handles high temperatures; steam jacketed options available |
+| Temperature Tolerance | Standard temperature range | Handles high temperatures; steam jacketed options |

 | Noise Level | Higher flow pulsation, more noise | Quieter, smoother operation |

-| Flow Direction | Bi-directional if spur gears; herringbone gears are unidirectional | Always bi-directional |
+| Flow Direction | Bi-directional with spur gears; unidirectional with herringbone | Always bi-directional |

 | Cost | More economical, simpler construction | Higher cost due to complex machining |